 There’s nothing worse than investing time in researching a particular model only to find out you exceed the maximum weight limit.
 This also means you’ll have to measure your weight before you start.

 If you don’t frequently weigh yourself, then measuring your current weight might confront you, but it’s essential to make a good buying decision.
-So let's get it over with.

 Most treadmills have a cushioning system.
 A good cushioning system reduces the impact on your body when your feet hit the belt.
 The cushioning will usually help to make you feel less fatigue and reduce the wear and tear on your knees, ankles, and hips.
 As a result, you reduce the risk of getting injured during your workout.